How long do Tesla brakes last? [Models and maintenance]

 How much does it cost to replace Tesla brakes?

-To determine the price of replacement tesla brake pads, you must know the model number of your Tesla.
+To determine the price of replacement Tesla brake pads, you must know the model number of your Tesla.
 You can find this information on the door tag inside your car.

 For example, my Model S has a VIN of 7E4H7J5KL3G8N9B2C6T1D0RXVY.

-The following table shows the some models of Tesla brakes and the approximate prices of replacement brake pads.
+The following table shows some models of Tesla brakes and the approximate prices of replacement brake pads.

 Model Number (Brake Pad) Price (USD)

-Model | Price |
+Model |

 ---|---|